andrewwkimm/andrewwkimm.github.io/resume/resume.md

 - Designed and developed a centralized ingestion framework for a data migration project which is ran either via CLI or scheduled Airflow runs, replacing the pre-existing method of running ad hoc Python scripts and SQL queries
 - Developed dynamic compute allocation feature for the framework that automatically adjusts AWS Glue DPUs and Snowflake warehouse size based on the input data volume to prevent users from over-provisioning jobs with max settings
 - Established a previously near-nonexistent data quality, monitoring, and testing suite throughout the pipeline, eliminating incidents due to duplicate data and vastly reduced time spent on data quality issues each sprint
-Built a Streamlit dashboard deployed on Snowflake that gave visibility into data quality and observability reports to stakeholders and engineers; this dashboard was adopted by at least 2 other teams as of my last day at Elevance
+- Built a Streamlit dashboard deployed on Snowflake that gave visibility into data quality and observability reports to stakeholders and engineers; this dashboard was adopted by at least 2 other teams as of my last day at Elevance
-- Owned the documenation for the ingestion framework, data quality and validations, and unit and integration testing; guided other engineers and analysts on best practices and onboarded new members
+- Owned the documentation for the ingestion framework, data quality and validations, and unit and integration testing; guided other engineers and analysts on best practices and onboarded new members

 <p style="margin-bottom: 4px;">
     <span style="float:left;"><strong>Hero Digital</strong></span>